cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 Verifiable data structure proofs can be used to prove a document is in a database (proof of inclusion), that a database is append only (proof of consistency), that a smaller set of statements are contained in a large set of statements (proof of disclosure, a special case of proof of inclusion), or proof that certain data is not yet present in a database (proofs of non inclusion).
 Differences in the representation of verifiable data structures, and verifiable data structure proof types, can increase the burden for implementers, and create interoperability challenges for transparency services.
 This document describes how to convey verifiable data structures, and associated proof types in COSE envelopes.
-For conciseness, we refer to a COSE object securing a verifiable data structure and its associated proof types, as a COSE Receipt.
+For conciseness, a COSE object securing a verifiable data structure and its associated proofs, is referred to as a COSE Receipt.

 ## Requirements Notation